 Nonarteritic ischemic optic neuropathy occurs more frequently and usually occurs in people about age 50 and older.
 Vision loss is not usually as severe as in arteritic ischemic optic neuropathy.
 Risk factors include high blood pressure, smoking, diabetes, and atherosclerosis.
 Other risk factors may include obstructive sleep apnea, use of certain drugs (for example, amiodarone and possibly phosphodiesterase-inhibiting drugs, such as sildenafil, which are used to treat erectile dysfunction), a tendency to develop blood clots, and low blood pressure at night.

 Arteritic ischemic optic neuropathy usually occurs in people about age 70 and older.
-The blood supply to the optic nerve is blocked due to inflammation of the arteries (arteritis), most notably giant cell arteritis (see Giant Cell Arteritis).
+The blood supply to the optic nerve is blocked due to inflammation of the arteries (arteritis), most notably giant cell arteritis.

-Diagnosis involves examination of the back of the eyes with a light with magnifying lenses (ophthalmoscope).
+Diagnosis involves examination of the back of the eyes with a light with magnifying lenses (ophthalmoscope) and a visual field examination to measure central or peripheral vision loss.
 Determining the cause involves determining whether the person has any of the disorders known to be risk factors.

 If giant cell arteritis is suspected as a cause, blood tests and removal and examination of a temporal artery tissue sample under a microscope (biopsy) may be done to confirm the diagnosis.
 Blood tests determine the erythrocyte sedimentation rate (ESR), the C-reactive protein level, and the levels of certain types of blood cells (complete blood count).
 Results of these tests may indicate inflammation that is characteristic of giant cell arteritis.
 If a person has no symptoms of giant cell arteritis, magnetic resonance imaging (MRI) or computed tomography (CT) of the brain may be done to make sure the optic nerve is not being compressed by a tumor.

 Other tests may be necessary depending on what causes are likely.
-For example, if people have symptoms of obstructive sleep apnea (such as excessive daytime sleepiness or snoring), polysomnography (see Sleep Disorders:Testing) may be done.
+For example, if people have symptoms of obstructive sleep apnea (such as excessive daytime sleepiness or snoring), polysomnography may be done.
 If people have had blood clots, blood tests may be done to diagnose blood-clotting disorders.

-In people with nonarteritic ischemic optic neuropathy, treatment involves controlling blood pressure, diabetes, and other risk factors for atherosclerosis.
+In people with nonarteritic ischemic optic neuropathy, treatment to restore vision loss is ineffective.
+Treatment involves reducing risk factors for atherosclerosis, including controlling blood pressure and diabetes.
 Other causes, such as blood-clotting disorders and obstructive sleep apnea, may also require treatment.

-In people with arteritic ischemic optic neuropathy caused by giant cell arteritis, high doses of corticosteroids are given by mouth and/or vein to prevent loss of vision in the other eye.
-The role of aspirin in preventing involvement of the other eye is being investigated, although at this time there is no evidence to support its use.
+In people with arteritic ischemic optic neuropathy caused by giant cell arteritis, high doses of corticosteroids are given by mouth and/or vein as soon as possible to prevent loss of vision in the other eye.
+Adding tocilizumab (a drug that decreases inflammation) to corticosteroids has recently been shown to help people with giant cell arteritis.

 Magnifiers, large-print devices, and talking watches (low-vision aids) may help people with loss of vision.